Skip to content ↓

 IMPLEMENTATION

-• Speaking and listening is at the heart of all learning.
-Children need to listen carefully to teachers in order to learn.
-Children also need to listen and communicate effectively with peers to bring about healthy friends and relationships.
-Speaking and listening is at the core of all subjects.
-Speaking skills are one of the most important skills we learn, as they allow us to communicate with others and express our thoughts and feelings.
-Speaking skills can be separated into formal and informal speaking skills, and we use both types of speaking skills in a variety of contexts throughout life.
-Conversation skills are important for children's development and wellbeing.
-That's because being able to have conversations helps children make friends, be listened to, ask for what they need.
-Conversation skills are about being able to talk and listen well.
+• Speaking and listening are skills that are at the heart of all learning.
+Children need to listen carefully in order to learn and play.
+This supports them in communicating effectively with others to bring about healthy friendships and relationships.
+Speaking and listening are at the core of all subjects and are some of the most important skills that we learn, allowing us to communicate with others and express our thoughts and feelings.
+Speaking skills can be separated into formal and informal speaking skills, and we use both types in a variety of contexts throughout life.
+Conversation skills are important for children's development and wellbeing - being able to have conversations helps children to make friends, be listened to and ask for what they need.
+These skills are at the heart of our curriculum.